-The proportion of persons reporting crack/cocaine as their primary substance of use remained fairly stable across regions though marginal increases were reported for KZN and the CR (3-percentage point increase respectively), and the NR (1-percentage point increase) (Table 2).
-Rates ranged from 2% (GT and WC, respectively) to 11% (KZN).
-Between 5% (EC, GT and CR) and 23% (KZN) of all persons reported using crack/cocaine as a primary or secondary substance of use (Table 6).
+The proportion of persons reporting crack/cocaine as their primary substance of use remained fairly stable across regions though a marginal increase was reported for the CR, EC and WC (3-percentage point increase respectively) (Table 2).
+Rates ranged from 2% (CR and GT) to 12% (KZN).
+Between 3% (CR) and 27% (KZN) of all persons reported using crack/cocaine as a primary or secondary substance of use (Table 6).

-The national average age of persons in treatment whose primary drug of use was crack/cocaine was 32 years
+The national average age of persons in treatment whose primary drug of use was crack/cocaine was 33 years (Table 4).
+A decrease in mean age was found in the CR (39 years to 34 years).
+The proportion of males reporting crack/cocaine as their primary substance of use were between 75% (WC) and 100% (CR); the WC had the highest rate for crack/cocaine use among females (24%) compared to the other regions.
+Between 25% (NR) and 51% (WC) of persons who used crack/cocaine had experienced prior treatment episodes.

-(Table 4) with mean ages declining nationally.
-A decrease in mean age was found in the CR (38 years to 34 years) and GT (34 years and 32 years).
-The proportion of males reporting crack/cocaine as their primary substance of use were between 57% (WC) and 100% (CR); the WC had the highest rate for crack/cocaine use among females (43%) compared to the other regions.
-Between 11% (NR) and 50% (EC) of persons who used crack/cocaine had experienced prior treatment episodes.
-The EC (2%) and WC (1%) contributed the largest proportions of youths aged 18 years and younger who reported crack/cocaine as a primary substance of use.
+Rates remained low among youths aged 18 years and younger who reported crack/cocaine as a primary substance of use, ranging between 1% (WC, KZN, NR and GT) and 9% (EC).